-- Prepare an annual service plan approved by the cabinet member, which defines policy and practice - Monitor the daily forecast provided by WSCC; s weather forecast provided between - October and April and take appropriate actions.
-Issue a Daily Decision by email to all interested parties - Treat 1,600 km of the County's roads as part of the precautionary salting network (typically this happens 42 times per year) - Purchase and store at WSCC's five depots at least 10,000 tons of de-icing road salt during the summer months when prices are advantageous - Liaise with the Government's "Salt Cell" and actively participate in Mutual Aid with adjacent Highway Authorities - Maintain a fleet of 24 gritters (bulk spreaders) between October and April - Fill salt bins pre-winter and thereafter they will respond to requests depending on the supply and any limitations put on the use of their stock by Central Government and the severity of any future event. - Deliver Bulk Bags of salt and grit to locations identified in the Local Winter Maintenance Plan and will fund farmers to distribute the bulk bags to locations as requested. - Fund farmers to clear agreed local roads in the agreed Local Winter Maintenance Plans
+- Monitor the daily forecast provided by our weather forecast provider between October and April and take appropriate actions.
+Issue a Daily Decision to all interested parties via @WSHighways. sign up here - Treat the Winter Service Network approximately 1,283km of the county's roads.
+Typically this happens 42 times per year. - Purchase and store at our five depots at de-icing road salt during the summer months when prices are advantageous. - Liaise with the Government's "Salt Cell" and actively participate in Mutual aid with adjacent Highway Authorities. - Maintain a fleet of gritters (bulk spreaders) between October and April. - Issue a pre-snow trigger email in the event of a significant weather event to advise communities when to activate the Local Farmer and Contractor Agreement for WSCC funded activities.